-Nearly a fifth of the UK’s emissions come from buildings.
+A fifth of the UK’s energy consumption comes from homes.
 As a nation, it’s a challenge we’re very aware of.
-In 2021, research found that 96% of UK homeowners worried about their home’s energy efficiency.
+In fact, we've already made some big improvements:

 Many lenders are now offering green mortgages.
 UK homeowners can use them to keep building on those positive trends.
 That’s because they help people make energy-saving home improvements.